SanjoSolutions/crafting-addon/README.md

 ## Dependencies

-The following add-ons are also required to be installed in order for the add-on to work.
+The following add-ons are also required to be installed in order for the add-on to work:

 * [Math](https://github.com/SanjoSolutions/LuaMath)
 * [Object](https://github.com/SanjoSolutions/LuaObject)